Written by Aahana Garg, a grade 10 student.

 An aggregate of 824 assembly constituencies have gone for polls during the 2021 Assembly Elections.
 18.68 crore electors are casting their vote at 2.7 lakh polling stations in Tamil Nadu, West Bengal, Kerala, Assam, and Puducherry.

 During the elections, a record seizure of Rs.
 947.98 crore has been made from the four states and Puducherry.
-According to the Election Commission data, the amount of cash and other items seized during the elections is over four times the total seizure of Rs 225.77 crore in 2016.
+According to the Election Commission data, the amount of cash and other items Take hold of suddenly and forcibly. during the elections is over four times the total seizure of Rs 225.77 crore in 2016.

 A stupendous high voter turnout was recorded in the states of Kerala, Tamil Nadu, and Puducherry.